unternet-co/unternet.co/docs/web-applets/reference/applet.md

 ### Applet.height

-The current height of the applet in pixels.
+The current height of the applet's document in pixels.

 #### Value